WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 It is helpful to know the difference between a 1-way and 2-way sync scenario.
 This extension sets up a 1-way sync scenario.
 What does that ensue?
 Here is a rough concept draft of it:

-Initial Setup 1-way sync ↑ Back to top
+Initial Setup 1-way sync (available) ↑ Back to top

 - WooCommerce is empty, no products.